 - Short term planning provides a weekly overview of teaching and learning activities covering the seven areas of learning and opportunities for the development of the characteristics of effective learning.
 Short term planning is responsive to individual children’s interests and developmental needs.

 On entry to nursery or reception classes, information is collected from parents to help establish where the child is in relation to the development matters age-related bands.
 This information is used as a guide to providing a ‘best fit’ baseline.
 There are ongoing formative and summative assessments to ensure that practitioners have a clear understanding of a child’s progress across all areas of learning and development.
 Concerns about individual children’s progress are identified and addressed.
 Observations and assessments are kept in an individual child’s learning journey, which is available for parents to read and to contribute.
 In the final term of the year in which the child reaches age five, the EYFS Profile is completed.

 Self-help and independence

 Through the Early Years, our Practitioners support the children’s growing independence and self-help skills.
 They are positively encouraged to do things for themselves.
 We support children’s growing independence as they do things for themselves, such as dressing and feeding themselves.
-We are an inclusive school and admit children who are not toilet trained, however by the age of three it benefits a child’s self-esteem to be independent in this.
-The school has very limited facilities for changing children.

 In our school and in our Early Years provision, safeguarding is a priority.
 We look to ensure that children feel safe and we aim to promote children’s welfare and strive to safeguard children at all times.
 We look to ensure children’s safety, while not unduly inhibiting their risk-taking.